MicrosoftDocs/azure-docs/articles/purview/concept-best-practices-migration.md

 * **Recovery Level Object (RLO)** – This defines the granularity of the data being restored.
 It could be a SQL server, a set of databases, tables, records, etc.

 ## High Availability
-In computing, the term availability is used to describe the period of time when a service is available, as well as the time required by a system to respond to a request made by a user.
+In computing, the term availability is used to describe the period of time when a service is available, and the time required by a system to respond to a request made by a user.
 For Purview, high availability means ensuring that Purview instances are available in the case of a problem that is local to a data center or single region in the cloud region.

 ### Measuring Availability
 Availability is often expressed as a percentage indicating how much uptime is expected from a particular system or component in a given period of time, where a value of 100% would indicate that the system never fails.

-These values are calculated based on several factors, including both scheduled and unscheduled maintenance periods, as well as the time to recover from a possible system failure.
+These values are calculated based on several factors, including both scheduled and unscheduled maintenance periods, and the time to recover from a possible system failure.

 > [!NOTE]
 > Azure data center outages are rare, but can last anywhere from a few minutes to hours.